LostArtefacts/TRX/docs/6-lua/2-reference/2-EVENTS.md

 ### Supported events

 - [lua]`TRX.EventType.LEVEL_LOAD`
-  Fired when a level finishes loading.
+  Fired when a level finishes loading, but prior to loading a potential savegame.
 Listener receives the level number.
+- [lua]`TRX.EventType.LEVEL_START`
+  Fired when a level finishes loading, and after potential savegame data has completed loading.
+Listener receives the level number.
+- [lua]`TRX.EventType.CONTROL`
+  Fired on every game control loop iteration.
 - [lua]`TRX.EventType.PICKUP`
   Fired when the player picks up an item; listener receives the pickup item number.